halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

         :alt: Export JSON
     .. tip::
         "Allow scripts to write files and access network" must be enabled in AE Preferences.

+    TrackerJack only works when After Effects User Interface is in English.
+A universal language version is being tested.

 Blender
 #################